actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * Create a Glossary of Terms [e.g. a Minipedia] for describing any organisation specific acronyms or terms
   * [Create an on-boarding wiki page (i.e. Confluence/Google Docs)](https://wiki.mozilla.org/Devops/onboarding)
   * :+1: For Open,online and easy to reach [checklists](https://github.com/annahsgraves/onboarding-documents-1/tree/master/Checklists/team-based-checklists)
+  * One cool thing that I have seen recently are [chatbots](https://wonderus.app/) for slack that watch for team acronyms and explain them in the chat
 * Write your documentation as if it's going to be [open](https://www.gov.uk/design-principles#tenth) to public scrutiny someday.
 * Have an easy to use and setup collection of shared resources e.g. bookmark file of URL links, .ssh/config files